tariqdaouda/pyGeno/README.rst

 .. code:: python

   from pyGeno.Gene import Gene
-  #creating an index on gene names is necessary
+  #creating an index on gene names if it does not already exist
   Gene.ensureGobalIndex('name')
+  #removing the index
+  Gene.dropIndex('name')

 Loading a genome with SNPs:
 ---------------------------